Frank Bunker Gilbreth, Sr

 - Despite lifetime achievements that outshone nearly all Taylor supporters and, arguably, Taylor himself, the Taylor Society's obituary for Frank Gilbreth noted only one achievement, his “greatest” — helping to found the Taylor Society.

-- Frank spent some twelve years as an efficiency expert and management consultant, first relying on Taylor's system and methods before he and Lillian evolved their own, more worker-considerate system.
+- Frank spent some thirteen years as an efficiency expert and management consultant, first relying on Taylor's system and methods before he and Lillian evolved their own, more worker-considerate system.
+This era of his life and career has come to nearly eclipse all his other achievements.

 - A number of important and productive contracts were broken prematurely by Frank's death in 1924.
 It took Lillian several years to rebuild the practice under her own name, even with her full slate of degrees and a decade of recognition as Frank's “assistant.”